seedaholic.com

 Edible Uses:

-Seed are ground into flour.
-Flower stalk, roasted, & the Root cooked.
+The flower stalk, roasted, & the Root cooked.
 The heart of the plant, which is partly below ground, is very rich in saccharine matter and can be eaten when baked.
 It is sweet and delicious and can be dried for future use or soaked in water to produce a flavourful beverage.
 Sap from the cut flowering stems is used as syrup.
 The sap can also be tapped by boring a hole into the middle of the plant at the base of the flowering stem.
 It can also be fermented into 'Mescal', a very potent alcoholic drink!

 Of Interest: